github/issue-metrics/docs/example-using-json-instead-markdown-output.md

-# Example using the JSON output instead of the markdown output
+# Example using the JSON output instead of the Markdown output

 There is JSON output available as well.
-You could use it for any number of possibilities, but here is one example that demonstrates retreiving the JSON output and then printing it out.
+You could use it for any number of possibilities, but here is one example that demonstrates retrieving the JSON output and then printing it out.

 ```yaml
 name: Monthly issue metrics